ptmotorsport/PTSL1-CANbus-Shiftlight/README.md

 This PT Motorsport AU Shift Light module is a CANbus controlled shift light.
 It uses messages from the vehicle's CANbus to determine the engine’s RPM and illuminate the neopixels in a shift light pattern as dictated by you, the programmer.

+# Supported ECUs
+The following ECUs are currently supported - download the appropriate .ino file to suit your ECU

+- Haltech
+- ECU Master

 # Licence
 Copyright (c) 2023 - PT Motorsport AU Pty Ltd